OctopusDeploy/docs/docs/administration/server-configuration-and-file-storage/index.md

 ## Clean Up Post-2.6 Migration {#ServerconfigurationandFilestorage-CleanUpCleanuppost-2.6migration}

-In 2.6 Octopus Server stored files in the following folders by default:
+In **Octopus 2.6** the Server stored files in the following folders by default:

 - `C:\Octopus`
 - `C:\Octopus\Backup`